stuartellis/sve-personal-website/content/articles/mac-setup.md

 Installations of macOS include a command-line version of [vim](http://www.vim.org/) and TextEdit, a desktop text editor.
 TextEdit is designed for light-weight word processing, and it has no support for programming.
 Add the code editors or IDEs that you would prefer to use.

-If you do not have a preferred editor, consider using a version of [Visual Studio Code](https://code.visualstudio.com).
-Read the next section for more details.
+If you do not have a preferred editor, consider using [Zed](https://zed.dev/) or a version of [Visual Studio Code](https://code.visualstudio.com).
+Read the next section for more details on Visual Studio Code.

 To use a modern code editor that works like Vim, install [Neovim](https://neovim.io).
 The default configuration for Neovim follows best practices for Vim, but you can customise it as you wish.